 Skip to content

-Round-trip in-cabin pet fees range from $74 on WestJet to $300 on United, American, and JetBlue.
-Same pet and same cabin, but a 4x price gap depending on the airline.
+Round-trip in-cabin pet fees range from $100 on Allegiant and Air Transat to $300 on Delta, United, American, and JetBlue.
+Same pet and same cabin, but a 3x price gap depending on the airline.

 Editor’s note (May 2026): This data essay was published before Spirit Airlines ceased operations on May 2, 2026 (Chapter 7 liquidation).
 Spirit’s pet fee below reflects its policy while it operated and is kept as a historical snapshot; Spirit is no longer bookable.

 2. The middle tier clusters around $100-$125.
-Delta charges $95, Alaska $100, Southwest $125.
+Alaska charges $100, Southwest and Copa $125.
 Spirit charged $125 too, matching Southwest despite selling itself as the budget option.
-JetBlue used to sit here at $125.
-Then it raised the in-cabin fee to $150 each way and jumped to the top tier.
+JetBlue used to sit here at $125 before it raised the in-cabin fee to $150 each way, and Delta made the same jump.

-3. American, United, and JetBlue all charge $150 one-way.
+3. Delta, American, United, and JetBlue all charge $150 one-way.
 That is $300 round-trip.
-Fly two pets on a family trip and you have spent $600 in pet fees on one domestic round-trip, before a single seat or checked bag.
+All four of the largest US airlines now sit at the top of the range, so flying two pets on a family trip runs $600 in pet fees on one domestic round-trip, before a single seat or checked bag.

 The airline with the lowest base fare is not the cheapest airline to fly with a pet.